dmpop/sonnenhut/README.rst

      pip install git+https://github.com/dmpop/sonnenhut.git@develop

 #.
+Edit the *sonnenhut.ini* configuration file, if necessary.

+#.
 Run the ``sonnenhut`` command and point your browser to `<http://127.0.0.1:8080/sonnenhut/city>`_ (replace *city* with the actual name of the desired city).

 Installation